UniversalAptronym/Locus-Server/README.md

 - CasaOS password (this is the password you use to log into your Pi through a web browser)
 - Nextcloud username (this is the username you use to log into your home server storage, and an alternative secure communication service)
 - Nextcloud password (this is the password you use to log into your home server storage, and an alternative secure communication service)

+# __Recorded Information__

+The following information will be acquired or decided as you move through the installation.
+You should record this information.

+- Your web domain (exampleDomain.org)
+- Your Raspberry Pi's IP address
+- Your network router's IP address
+- Your network router's global IP address